General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess

 Keywords: imperfect-informaton games, subgame solving, game theory

 Abstract: Since the advent of AI, games have served as progress benchmarks.
 Meanwhile, imperfect-information variants of chess have existed for over a century, present extreme challenges, and have been the focus of decades of AI research.
 Beyond calculation needed in regular chess, they require reasoning about information gathering, the opponent’s knowledge, signaling, _etc_.
-The most popular variant, _Fog of War (FoW) chess_ (a.k.a. _dark chess_), has been arguably the main challenge problem in imperfect-information game solving since superhuman performance was reached in no-limit Texas hold’em poker.
+The most popular variant, _Fog of War (FoW) chess_ (a.k.a. _dark chess_), has been a major challenge problem in imperfect-information game solving since superhuman performance was reached in no-limit Texas hold’em poker.
 We present _Obscuro_, the first superhuman AI for FoW chess.
 It introduces advances to search in imperfect-information games, enabling strong, scalable reasoning.
 Experiments against the prior state-of-the-art AI and human players---including the world's best---show that _Obscuro_ is significantly stronger.
-FoW chess is the largest (by amount of imperfect information) turn-based game in which superhuman performance has been achieved and the largest game in which imperfect-information search has been successfully applied.
+FoW chess is the largest (by amount of imperfect information) turn-based zero-sum game in which superhuman performance has been achieved and the largest game in which imperfect-information search has been successfully applied.

 Primary Area: reinforcement learning